Mamiyil Sabu

 Sabu has published over 168 research papers and 12 books as author and co-author.
 He and his associates have discovered over 58 new species of flowering plants and eight cultivars new to science.
 He has contributed significantly to the study of Indian angiosperm taxonomy by serving as Secretary and Treasurer of Indian Association for Angiosperm Taxonomy for more than 20 years.

 He has been officiating as the officer-in-charge of Calicut University Botanic Garden since 1999 to 2019.
 He has taken up programmes for the conservation of endangered taxa through MoEF & CC Project.

 Birth and early life

 Sabu was born at Olavanna, Kozhikode, and went to school in Calicut.
-He enrolled for Undrgraduate studies in Botany at Farook College and Post graduate from, Guruvayoorappan College.
-He secured Ph.D. on the topic “Taxonomic and Phylogenetic studies on South Indian Zingiberaceae” under the guidance of Prof. Jose K. Mangaly from University of Calicut, Kerala.
+He enrolled for undergraduate studies in botany at Farook College and post-graduate from Guruvayoorappan College.
+He secured a Ph.D. on the topic “Taxonomic and Phylogenetic studies on South Indian Zingiberaceae” under the guidance of Prof. Jose K. Mangaly from University of Calicut, Kerala.
 He presently stays in Olavanna, Calicut.